eclectic-kitty/c-o-o-k/README.md

 ### Future iterations:
 In terms of our selection, we originally had the idea of having Player 2's screen be on a phone.
 We also wanted the selection to be much more whimsical; in order to send ingredients, Player 2 had to swipe on their screen and "shoot" the ingredients towards the pot.

+We also wanted to add more ingredients, either as decoys or as ingredients themselves but sadly didn't get to finish it in time.

 It was also suggested to add some flavour text and some background as to why players were playing the game, which we would've loved to add in future iterations.
 Music would've also been fun to add to contribute to the atmosphere of the game.